 FSSAI Guidelines for Restaurants & Eateries

-There are no such things as unsafe food or unhealthy food, but the preparation of food in an unhygienic manner can make the food unhealthy when it is consumed.
+There are no such things as unsafe or unhealthy food, but food preparation in an unhygienic manner can make the food sick when consumed.
 Various diseases can infect a consumer who consumes unhealthy food.
-Very common infections are vomiting, headaches, dizziness, and shivering.
-All restaurants and eateries have to follow the following FSSAI guidelines to ensure the safety of its consumers in addition to obtaining FSSAI registration.
-This article discusses the hygiene of food, workers, workplace and the cleanliness and disposal of food.
+Prevalent infections are vomiting, headaches, dizziness, and shivering.
+All restaurants and eateries have to follow the following FSSAI guidelines to ensure the safety of their consumers in addition to obtaining FSSAI registration.
+This article discusses the hygiene of food, workers, and the workplace, and the cleanliness and disposal of food.

 Personal Hygiene of Employees

-Before going to work, the worker should make sure that he brushes his teeth, takes a bath, trims his nails, hairs, and beard.
-The employer must ensure that the employee involved in the preparation of food is hygienic and see that he wears clean clothes.
-In case an employee is injured, it is mandatory for him to bandage all his wounds so that there are no germs that would spread from his wound.
+Before going to work, the worker should ensure that he brushes his teeth, bathes, and trims his nails, hair, and beard.
+The employer must ensure that the employee involved in the food preparation is hygienic and that he wears clean clothes.
+In case an employee is injured, he must bandage all his wounds so that there are no germs that would spread from his injury.

 Some of the don’t (s) that a worker should keep in mind are:

 - Employees (s) should not handle food when they are ill.

-- Employee(s) should not scratch his skin or prick nose and pimples.
+- Employee(s) should not scratch his skin or prick his nose and pimples.

 - Employee(s) should not wear dirty clothes and should not wear accessories while handling food.

-In addition to this, a worker before he enters into a kitchen should wear an apron, gloves and headcover.
-Finally, the worker should wash the hands before beginning to work and should wear clean and covered clothes.
+In addition to this, a worker, before he enters a kitchen, should wear an apron, gloves, and headcover.
+Finally, workers should wash their hands before work and wear clean and covered clothes.

 Food Premises and Facilities